Azure/azure-sdk-for-java/sdk/spring/azure-spring-integration-eventhubs/README.md

-# Azure Spring Integration event hubs client library for Java
+# Azure Event Hubs Spring Integration client library for Java

 The *Spring Integration for Event Hubs* extension project provides inbound and outbound channel adapters and gateways for Azure Event Hubs.
 Event Hubs is a fully managed, real-time data ingestion service that’s simple, trusted, and scalable.
 Stream millions of events per second from any source to build dynamic data pipelines and immediately respond to business challenges.